Speech is an important function of the main area of the brain. Three

 writing.
 Fluent or receptive aphasia is the loss of the ability to understand

 spoken or written speech.
-The most common causes of aphasia are
+The most common cause of aphasia is a

 Dysphonia, which is a speech disorder that gives a hoarse